semgrep/bento/PRIVACY.md

 ### Results Data

-Results data contains information about the code check rules that fired when you ran Bento, and helps us make our rules better.
-This includes:
+Results data contain information about the code check rules that fired when you ran Bento, and help us make our rules better.
+These include:

 * Data on the number of times rules fired across your repo,
 * Rules you disabled,